 Propose to withdraw this comment.
 The CH_BANDWIDTH entry in the Table does mention the estimate.
 However, the NOTE may be more useful directly in the CH_BANDWIDTH_IN_NON_HT entry of Table 22-1.
 Most NOTEs in Table 22-1 that pertain to specific parameters are inserted in the table, rather than collected at the end.

 Proposed resolution

-Revised: no change needed.
+Revised

 NOTE: move NOTE and provide updated text

 CID 5919